 Role of an inflammatory tumor-lymphatic microenvironment in cancer progression

 One primary area of interest in my laboratory is to determine how an inflammatory tumor-lymphatic microenvironment contributes to cancer metastasis and progression.
 The lymphatics were believed to provide a passive transport to migrating tumor cells but recent evidence clearly implicates their active role in fostering tumor metastasis including the transit of tumor cells via the lymphatic vessels and establishment of a metastatic niche in draining lymph nodes.
 However, the mechanisms remain unclear.
-Our research focuses on the interplay between cytokine and chemokine gradients that regulate tumor cell entry, migration and subsequent metastasis through the lymphatics and the various factors that regulate these interactions.
+Our research focuses on the interplay between cytokine and chemokine gradients that regulate tumor cell entry, migration and subsequent metastasis through the lymphatics.

 Role of microbiota dysbiosis in lymphatic inflammation and effect on associated pathologies

 Another focus of the lab is to investigate the role of inflammation and diet related changes in the gut microbiome (dysbiosis) and how specific microbiota metabolites impact lymphatic function, inflammatory response and affects diseases such as cancer, obesity, and metabolic disorders.
-This is a cross-collaborative research program using molecular biology, immunology and metabolomics approaches with researchers in chemical engineering and microbial pathogenesis & immunology at Texas A&M.
+This is a cross-collaborative research program funded by American Heart Association using molecular biology, immunology and metabolomics approaches with researchers in Chemical Engineering, Microbial Pathogenesis & immunology and Veterinary Medicine at Texas A&M.